Alphabets

 The tools.Translator class

-The options code=1 is actually the default.
+The option code=1 is actually the default.
 It is shown just to show that options are specified in the class’s constructor.

 Detecting open reading frames and processing stop codons